Course Outline

 Details of early feedback on progress

 Students will have an opportunity to receive formative feedback on academic progress by participating in the tutorial program.
-Weekly tutorial questions are posted at the commencement of the semester, and students have the opportunity to complete these questions and receive both peer and instructor review of this work.
+Weekly tutorial questions are posted at the commencement of the trimester, and students have the opportunity to complete these questions and receive both peer and instructor review of this work.
 Tutorial questions are designed to model real-world advice scenarios, and scaffold students towards developing responses to law assignments and exams.

 The assessment regime is scaffolded, providing opportunities for early feedback.
-Task 1 allows students to receive feedback on their skills in crafting written submissions prior to the simulated trial assessment (Task 3) at the close of the semester which assesses these skills at a higher weighting.
+Task 1 allows students to receive feedback on their skills in crafting written submissions prior to the simulated trial assessment (Task 3) at the close of the trimester which assesses these skills at a higher weighting.

 Assessment tasks